As used in this chapter, unless the context indicates otherwise:

 (d) The dog or dogs are left unattended on the owner’s premises, and it or they shall be so confined, tied or restrained as to be unable to range beyond the owner’s premises.

-“Cat” means and includes female, neutered female, male and neutered male cats.
+“Cat” means and includes female, spayed female, male and neutered male cats.

 “Commercial kennel” means any lot, premises, building or structure where four or more dogs or four or more cats over six months of age are kept.